sukhi897/it_automation/README.md

 # it_automation
-Repository for completing Week 3 Final Assessment for Github course in IT automation with python specialization.
+Repository for completing Week 3 Final Assessment of Github course on Coursera.
+This is the third course in lineup of 6 courses to obtain IT automation with python specialization certificate from Google.